Port Charlotte, FL

 Once the procedure is complete and has healed the missing tooth can be replaced with a dental bridge or an implant.
 When you choose to do that, you will once again have a beautiful smile.

-When you need to have your wisdom teeth extracted, or have an infection, or other dental issues, please give us a call at (941) 629 - 4400 or visit us at Oak Dental Care.
+When you need to have your wisdom teeth extracted, or have an infection, or other dental issues, please contact us at (941) 629 - 4400 or visit us at Oak Dental Care.
 We’ll be happy to discuss your options with you.